BerkeleyLab/LBNL-DSBPM/README.md

 ```

 IMPORTANT NOTE: The board will first try to request an IP via DHCP, if it's
+compiled with LWIP_DHCP enabled and the parameter `Use DHCP` is set to `1`.
-compiled with LWIP_DHCP enabled.
-If that fails, then it will fallback to IP
+If that fails, then it will fallback to IP address `192.168.1.10/24`.
-address `192.168.1.10/24`.

-If LWIP_DHCP is disabled, then it will use static IP address and the embedded
+If LWIP_DHCP is disabled or `Use DHCP` is set to `0`, then it will use static
-software will use the `IP Address`, `IP Netmask` and `IP Gateway` from the
+IP address and the embedded software will use the `IP Address`, `IP Netmask`
-`sysParms.csv` configuration file.
-If `sysParms.csv` file corrupted, the
+and `IP Gateway` from the `sysParms.csv` configuration file.

-default IP address 192.168.1.128/24 will be used.
+If `sysParms.csv` file corrupted, the default IP address 192.168.1.128/24 will
+be used.

 * RFTABLE.CSV